raspberrypilearning/sound-machine/en/step_3.md

 Enter code to **call** your first tune function.

-**Tip:** Make sure that your code to call the function is not indented
+**Tip:** Make sure that your code to call the function is not indented.

 --- /task ---